 Steve enjoys serving on the Numerica Performing Arts Center board because he believes that the arts can help make a better person and a better community.

-Kathy joined the Numerica Performing Arts Center (PAC) board in 2018 and is in her second year as board secretary.
+Kathy joined the Numerica Performing Arts Center (PAC) board in 2018.
 Until recently, she was in charge of the Numerica PAC monthly Memory Care Movies and hopes that one day — post-COVID — she will be able to continue this heartwarming event for our adults with memory loss.
 Kathy was a member of the Wenatchee Valley Follies Guild for 18 years and is a past board member of Music Theater of Wenatchee.
-Presently, she is on the Washington State Apple Blossom Festival board of directors and is a third-year Jr. Royalty Chaperone.
-She also serves as a board member for the Wenatchee Valley Enological Society.
+Presently, she is on the Washington State Apple Blossom Festival board of directors and and has served as the Jr. and Senior Royalty chaperone.
+She is also a board member for the Wenatchee Enological Society.
 Kathy is a retired teacher of 38 years from the Wenatchee School District and is enjoying the opportunity to volunteer and spend time with her 6 grandchildren and her husband Bruce.

 Carl has lived in the Wenatchee area his whole life.
 He spent his childhood working on his family’s wheat farm in Waterville.
 He works as a Network Engineer for Poly (a global video conferencing and collaboration technology company) and is involved in the ownership of multiple businesses in entertainment, technology, and real estate.
 Carl has an MBA in Information Technology Management and an MS in Management and Leadership.
 He’s passionate about our community and excited to assist in enhancing the Arts and Theatre in the Wenatchee Valley.
 Carl is currently a board member for Lake Chelan Yacht Club, KORE Community Radio, and is a member of the Wenatchee Confluence Rotary.
 Carl has a daughter, Kendall, in their free time, they enjoy being outdoors, skiing, boating, camping, hiking, and traveling.